 Riders: James, Peter, Jimbo, Ginger and a few others

 Boots: Burton Imperial, Burton Hail, Burton Ion, Burton SLX, Nike Lunarendor, Nike Kaiju, Salomon Synapse,

-Boards: Slash ATV, Capita BSOD and Jones Mtn, Rossignol One Magtek, Never Summer Cobra, Lib Tech TRS, Burton Barracuda,
+Boards: Slash ATV, Capita TFA, Capita BSOD and Jones Mtn, Rossignol One Magtek, Never Summer Cobra, Lib Tech TRS, Burton Barracuda and many others.

 On the Factory there is a base plate similar to the higher end Union bindings but it’s got a lot more padding and It’s also canted.
 The high back that looks kind of like the Contact but it’s much more responsive and stronger.
 The plastic and fiberglass combo seems to make much more sense than the Chargers Carbon Fiber high back.
-It seems like it can stand up to abuse more while still maintaining a good amount of response.
+It seems like it can stand up to abuse more, have a better twist and still offer up a lot of response.

 So when we got on the binding the first thing we noticed was we felt like Elvis in the late 60’s on platform shoes minus the excessive weight, caped suit and flatulence.
 It took a few runs to get use to but after about 1/2 day you forget about it.
 I think the extra elevation might make for a little better leverage and response as well as provide more cushioning.
 The Factory can provide response enough for almost any stiff freeride board but it can also work very well with medium flexing all mountain boards.
 It can cruise equally well as it bombs.
 This could work for the rider who likes to cushion bones that had hard living as well as provide a great ride for those that like to bomb the shit out of the mountain or park.